Regrouped And Renewed 2023 – 2024

 19 August 2023

-Two months ago Tony Miller took on the job of rescuing the failed song, Morror Pieces.
+Two months ago Tony Miller took on the job of rescuing the failed song, Mirror Pieces.
 I’d written a song called Harvest Zoo Fireplace.
 When I got done, recording it, it just didn’t hang right.
 After some thought I did some heaving editing and rewrote the words as UFO.
 I still wasn’t happy.
 I wrote yet another set of words, Mirror Pieces.
 This was better, but I never felt like I’d found the melody.
 Tony came up with a fresh set of lyrics and sang it with completely different approach.
 Bingo.
 I’ve added some synth and mellotron.
 I’d read a piece about Brian Jones and his mellotron work for the Stones.
 The article detailed the tron settings he’d used.
 I decided to give it a try for one small section of the song.
 It might work.
 Now there is the matter of a guitar solo, or rather two.
 I can hear an idea.
 I just have to make that happen.

 Seems that the band including myslef are in vacation mode.
 I’ve also got the Bobby Sutliff release to deal with.
 It’ll be a week before we return to wrok on the new songs on the list.
 The new album has gone under a major revision.
 I think it’s gotten better.
 Some may questio having five lead vocalists.
 Deal with it.

-3 September 2023
+3 August 2023

 A lot has happened in the Brain camp over the last couple of months.
 Joe Adragna is now fully integrated into the band.
 Scott McCaughey asked Joe to play drums on a new song we wrote together.
 I followed up and asked Joe if he’d be interested in working with us.
 Turns out he was a big fan of Scott Sutherland’s work with Model Rockets.
 I sent him over another song to see if he could get along with what we do.
 The results pleased both of us.
 An invitation to submit songs was met with several songs offered up.
 Scott and Joe worked together on another song.
 It was apparent we found a compatible collaborator.
 As a result the new album has been revised to make room for three new songs, one of Scott’s and two of Joe’s.